jmfriedt/max2771_fx2lp/250610_calibrate_phase/README.md

 * Phase coherence is lost if programming from upper to lower or lower to upper L-band.
-* Phase coherence is lost when starting from cold-start (power up) a new acquisition.
+* Phase coherence is lost when starting from cold-starting (power up) a new acquisition.
 * Phase seems to be kept when streaming continuously IQ (ZMQ Publish) and programming within the upper or lower L-band.